In this article:

 Units of Computed Metric

-Therefore, if you'd like the computed metric to take the more readable units, you should do the division to whatever units you want as part of the computed metric.
+Therefore, if you'd like the computed metric to display the more readable units, you should do the division to the preferred units as part of the computation.

 Using a Computed Metric